mustafaakben/promptEngineering/README.md

 **When should you use Zero-Shot Prompting?**
 - Complex task
 - Hard problems
-- Reasoning and logic are required
+- Reasoning and logic are important.
 - Examples: generate content involving multiple dimensions, long texts, complex reasoning tasks, and so on.

 **How do you use it?**